VeretennikovSV/SUITest/README.md

 # SwiftUI-Desing-App
----
+===
-### This is a screen from startup that I could enter to
+# This is a screen from the application in a startup, which I could join to, but I didn't

-# Made in 8 hours with a tea and cookies
+## Made in 8 hours with a tea and cookies